 - Energy Drain: Starts at 0.1 MJ/s, increases by 0.05 MJ/s for each filled segment of Power.
-This drain only occurs while being fired, there may be a bug that only drains one arms worth of energy if they are both firing at the same time, more testing is required to confirm this.
+This drain occurs continuously, regardless of whether the arm is being triggered.

-- Estimated Damage Output: Starts at 100 DPS, increases by 50 DPS for each filled segment of Power (see each mech arm's page for actual DPS).
+- Estimated Damage Output: Roughly, starts at 100 DPS and increases by 50 DPS for each filled segment of Power.
+However, see each mech arm's page for actual DPS.